 - Each bank’s internal policies

 There are, of course, other variables to consider as well.
-But, these initial variables will ultimately shape which banks will accept you.
-Of course, in addition to the type of businesses that can open accounts, you also need to ensure that suitable accounts actually exist.
+But, these initial variables will ultimately shape which financial institutions will accept you.
+Of course, in addition to the type of businesses that can open accounts, you also need to ensure that suitable business accounts actually exist.

 With this in mind, it’s important to understand the specific type of business account you not only may have access to, but also which account will best suit your business needs.